Inner-strength training tip # 14: Everything that doesn’t come into play is for a reason

 And the experience of being passed up is more valuable to your development than getting the job.

-It’s ok to take a moment and fall apart.
+But for now, it’s ok to take a moment and fall apart.

 To cry and let it all out.

 I was shocked when this happened to me, too.

 When I got passed up for an Implementation Manager job by my own mentor, I saw all my dreams vanish in an instant.

 I prepared, I fantasized about what it would be like to make $80,000/year.